honjow/libdisplay-info/README.md

 The low-level EDID library is tested against [edid-decode]. `test/data/` contains a small collection of EDID blobs and diffs between upstream `edid-decode` and our `di-edid-decode` clone.
 Our CI ensures the diffs are up-to-date.
 A patch should never make the diffs grow larger.
-To add a new EDID blob or update a diff, use `test/edid-decode-diff.sh test/data/<edid>`.
+To re-generate the test data, run `ninja -C build/ gen-test-data`.

 To run the test suite locally, you need to use [edid-decode] of the git revision mentioned in `.gitlab-ci.yml`.
 Otherwise you may experience false